-- 16.3.1 Filing of Financial Statements Subsection 14.4(6) of the Instrument requires an information processor to file annual audited financial statements within 90 days after the end of its financial year.
+16.3.1 Subsection 14.4(6) of the Instrument requires an information processor to file annual audited financial statements within 90 days after the end of its financial year.
 However, where an information processor is operated as a division or unit of a person or company, which may be a marketplace, clearing agency, issuer or any other person or company, the person or company must file an income statement, a statement of cash flow and any other information necessary to demonstrate the financial condition of the information processor.
-In this case, the income statement, statement of cash flow and other necessary financial information pertaining to the operation of the information processor may be unaudited. - 16.4 System Requirements The guidance in section 14.1 of this Companion Policy applies to the systems requirements for an information processor.
+In this case, the income statement, statement of cash flow and other necessary financial information pertaining to the operation of the information processor may be unaudited.

+System Requirements

+16.4 The guidance in section 14.1 of this Companion Policy applies to the systems requirements for an information processor.